Exploring Alternatives to Oracle GoldenGate

 - Add Oracle GoldenGate Foundation Suite, consisting of Oracle Veridata to cover requirement 5, Oracle GoldenGate Studio for number 6, and Oracle GoldenGate Management Pack (to plug into Oracle Enterprise Manager) to address requirement 7.

-Not only do you have to license multiple products, you also have to install a dizzying amount of software, and get it all working together.
+Not only do you have to license multiple products, but you also have to install a dizzying amount of software, and get it all working together.
+Let’s compare this process to an Oracle GoldenGate alternative.

 HVR as the GoldenGate Alternative